AlexanderOG/CRI-OS-Dashboard/README.md

 # About the project
-This project is intended for the Open Source course at CRI.
+This project is intended for the Open Source course at LPI (previously CRI).
 The main objective is to create an interactive open source dashboard with COVID-19 data.

 # Understand the Files
 - [ReadME](https://github.com/AlexanderOG/CRI-OS-Dashboard/blob/main/README.md): everything you need to know about this project and how to naigate through our repository!